Coptic period: Relation with Pharaonic Egypt

 Coptic Christian writers during this period sought to discredit some perceived pagan practices as evil or satanic, and worked to recast those they could in a more positive, Christian light.
 An example of this is the continued use of ritual mummification in certain monastic contexts.
 For example, this continued at the monastery complex of Deir el-Bachit in Thebes.
 While not entirely similar to pagan mummification rituals, the techniques showed a resemblance to those of earlier periods, without most of the lavishness of Pharaonic times.

 It is important to point out however, that said practices were only tolerated to a point.
 For example, when peasants began keeping mummies of martyred Copts in their houses, Athanasius of Alexandria chastised them for not acting as good Christians should.

 Another aspect of cultural links to earlier periods in Egyptian history can be seen through Coptic art.
 The Coptic period is characterised by the melting together of older Pharaonic and Greco-Roman styles with contemporary Christian ones.
-This artistic style very clearly reflects the multicultural nature of Egypt at the time.
+This artistic style reflects the multicultural nature of Egypt at the time.
 This phenomenon, the combination of old and new practices, can also be seen in Coptic music which uses the same melodies as earlier Egyptian music did but with the words changed to have a Christian meaning.

 Cultural carryover like this, most likely was used as a way to gain new converts and make Christian doctrine more palatable to Egyptians.

 Relations with the Chalcedonian Christian Church

-The Coptic church in Egypt, known as the Church of Alexandria during this period, suffered from persecution and suppression from both the temporal authority of the Eastern Roman Emperors as well as the Chalcedonian Church, which had become the predominant Christian church in the Empire following the Council of Chalcedon of 451 AD.
-The worst of these persecutions came during the early 600s under Emperor Phocas, leading many Copts to side with the Persians, whom the Eastern Roman Empire was at war with at the time.
+The Coptic Church in Egypt, known as the Church of Alexandria during this period, suffered from persecution and suppression from both the temporal authority of the Eastern Roman Emperors as well as the Chalcedonian Church, which had become the predominant Christian church in the Empire following the Council of Chalcedon of 451 AD.
+The worst of these persecutions came during the early 600s under Emperor Phocas, leading a number of Copts to side with the Persians, whom the Eastern Roman Empire was at war with at the time.

 Despite these hardships, the Coptic Church not only survived but thrived throughout Egypt, even boasting an ecclesiastical hierarchy and administration equal in size and influence to the mainstream Chalcedonian Church and maintaining strong links with neighboring regions like Syria.

 The situation would improve for the Copts with the Muslim conquest of Egypt.
 Wanting to seem impartial, the Muslim governors did not favor one church over another and tried to mediate their theological disagreements.
-This situation favored the Copts, as they no longer had to fear state persecution and could expand their reach more than ever before, with Bishops of the Coptic church even returning to cities such as Cairo and Alexandria from where they had been expelled by the Eastern Roman authorities and church.
+This situation favored the Copts, as they no longer had to fear state persecution and could expand their reach more than ever before, with bishops of the Coptic church even returning to cities such as Cairo and Alexandria from where they had been expelled by the Eastern Roman authorities and church.

-Coptic Christianity still has many followers in present-day Egypt.